 What Is the User Event API?

-The User Event application programming interface (User Event API) allows you to import your users' security-related events or training activities from external sources and push them into your KnowBe4 console.
+The User Event application programming interface (User Event API) allows you to import your users' security-related events or training activities from external sources and push them into your KMSAT console.
 Once imported, any of your custom events will appear on the Events Timeline of affected users and may impact users' Personal Risk Score.
-You can influence the risk score of your users by adding custom events that carry a positive, negative, or neutral risk value.
+You can influence the Risk Score of your users by adding custom events that carry a positive, negative, or neutral risk value.

 For full details about the User Event API, as well as sample requests, visit our User Event API developer documentation.
 If you decide to use KnowBe4's User Event API, review the sections below to see how you can manage your API usage and how custom events can strengthen your security awareness training.

 User Event API Management Console

-The User Event API management console is a central location for you to monitor, create, and track the usage of your User Event API key(s).
-You can access the management console from the Account Settings page of your KnowBe4 account.
+The User Event API management console is a central location for you to monitor, create, and track the usage of any of your User Event API keys.
+You can access the management console from the Account Integrations section of your KMSAT Account Settings page.
 The management console is divided into three main tabs: Call History, Stats, and API Key.
 For more information about each tab, see below:

 The Call History tab will display a table of all of the API calls that were processed using your KMSAT console.

 |Status ID||API Key||Events Created||Errors||Date Processed|